VirtualBrainLab/Pinpoint/README.md

 # Citing

-A preprint describing Pinpoint has been published on [bioRxiv](https://www.biorxiv.org/content/10.1101/2023.07.14.548952).
+A preprint describing Pinpoint has been reviewed in [eLife](https://elifesciences.org/reviewed-preprints/91662v1).
 The paper provides an introduction to the key features and should be used as a citation if Pinpoint proves integral to a scientific publication.